mcclure/emily/doc/intro.md

 ## What next?

-What you see here is part of a [more ambitious set of ideas](http://msm.runhello.com/p/934), some of which may not be completely feasible (link goes to a planning document I wrote before even attempting any code).
+What you see here is part of a [more ambitious set of ideas](http://msm.runhello.com/p/934) (link goes to my original design writeup before I started writing any code).
+Here's some things I want in Emily eventually; some of this may not be completely feasible, but I think even making it part of the way would be exciting.

 - Types

+    Emily right now is a fully dynamic language; there's nothing to stop you from saying, say, `3 (4)`.

 - C++

 - Reader macros

 These are all Big Ideas though, and the ideas the language **already** has could stand some cleanup, so for 0.2 I'm going to be focused on basic functionality improvements (less confusing scoping, operators on strings, short-circuiting booleans, user-defined operators, unicode, package loading, IO).